buddypress/buddypress/readme.txt

 Tags: buddypress, social networking, activity, profiles, messaging, friends, groups, forums, microblogging, twitter, facebook, social, community, networks, networking, cms
 Requires at least: 3.2
 Tested up to: 3.2
-Stable tag: 1.5-beta-1
+Stable tag: 1.5-beta-2

+Social networking in a box.
+Build a social network for your company, school, sports team or niche community.

 == Description ==

-Social networking in a box.
-Build a social network for your company, school, sports team or niche community all based on the power and flexibility of WordPress.

-BuddyPress will let users register on your site and start creating profiles, posting messages, making connections, creating and interacting in groups and much more.
+BuddyPress lets users register on your site and start creating profiles, posting messages, making connections, creating and interacting in groups and much more.
+A social network in a box, BuddyPress lets you build a social network for your company, school, sports team or niche community.

 <h4>Try the Demo</h4>